bioinfologics/w2rap/README.md

         429  |   Total BUSCO groups searched

 ### 4) LMP processing
-Run FastQC to check read metrics for LMP.
+a) Run FastQC to check read metrics for LMP as shown above.

-Run Python script to remove Nextera adapters from LMP reads and any PE contamination.
+b) Run Python script to remove Nextera adapters from LMP reads and any PE contamination.

 ```
 lmp_processing <read_file_list> <ncpus>